TULiberalArts/Political-Science/pages/graduate.md

 Learn More about the [MA in Political Science](https://www.temple.edu/academics/degree-programs/political-science-ma-la-pols-ma/)

 ## PhD in Political Science
 The PhD program prepares students for careers in both academic and non-academic positions.
 We train our students to become successful scholars and teachers.
-PhD students complete the MA program requirements, take additional courses that help them specialize in particular fields of study and complete a methods sequence.
+PhD students satisfy the MA program requirements, take additional courses that help them specialize in particular fields of study and complete a methods sequence.
 Many of our PhDs pursue a career in academia, but some of our graduates also successfully apply their political science training to non-academic careers.
 You can view a list of [PhD placements](https://drive.google.com/file/d/1HoyBwbDqhFo24YUwWm9dVPuV0s6oMdgK/view?usp=sharing).

 Learn More about the [PhD in Political Science](https://www.temple.edu/academics/degree-programs/political-science-phd-la-pols-phd)